 The stone pine forms mycorrhizal symbioses with various fungi.
 Without these, the Swiss stone pine would hardly be viable at high altitudes.
 The partners include the fly agaric, which is also readily found in birch trees, the Swiss stone pine boletus or the red-brown lactarius.

-Two highlights from the calendar are the following:
+Two highlights from the calendar are:

 The mountain restaurant Alp Languard is easily accessible by chairlift from Pontresina and offers hearty food with a view of the Piz Palü and the Bernina massif.
 The delicious pizzoccheri for lunch is not to be missed.